milanz14/renamer/README.md

 ### How does it work

-- Rename takes in the expected extension name and a second extension name
+- Renamer takes in the expected extension name and a second extension name
 - it will review all files in the directory if they match the input extension

 `node renamer.js png jpg`

 - the above code would rename every png into jpg

-### How to review
+### To Run Locally

 - `git clone` this repository
 - `cd renamer`